maserlib/maser4py/docs/source/sections/user_guide.rst

 ~~~~~~~~~~~

 The `Data` class is a wrapper around several classes that allow you to read data supported by maser4py from various
 formats, including CDF, FITS, and some custom binary formats.
-By default, the class will try to automagically detect
+By default, the class will try to automatically detect
 the format of the file and use the appropriate class to read the data.

 .. code:: python